Functions

 Code bundling

-Braintrust uses esbuild to bundle your code for serverless execution.
+Braintrust uses esbuild to bundle your code.
 Bundling works by creating a single JavaScript file that contains all the necessary code, reducing the risk of version mismatches and dependency errors when deploying functions.

 Runtimes